Real Estate & Insurance

 Conclusion

-You don’t need to overpay—you need the right fit.
-If you want basic protection and lower annual costs, a retreat-only warranty can work.
-If repair bills would wreck your budget, a retreat-and-repair bond’s worth the premium.
+You don’t need to overpay — you need the right fit.
+If you want basic protection and lower annual costs, a retreat-only termite warranty can work.
+If repair bills would wreck your budget, a retreat-and-repair termite bond‘s worth the premium.
 Weigh your risk: humid climates, older or wood-heavy homes, and past infestations favor stronger coverage.
-Compare terms, exclusions, and transferability, and get multiple quotes.
-Choose the plan that matches your home, location, and risk tolerance—and sleep easier.
+Compare terms, exclusions, and transferability across pest control companies and get multiple quotes from a qualified exterminator.
+Choose the plan that matches your house, location, risk tolerance, and investment goals — and remember that neither a termite bond nor a termite warranty replaces good maintenance, regular inspections, and staying alert to the signs of termite activity on your property.

 Dr. Sarah Mitchell